cloudquery/cloudquery/website/pages/docs/plugins/sources/slack/overview.md

 Set up a CloudQuery source config.
 See [Configuration](/docs/plugins/sources/slack/configuration) for an example and available options.

-If this is your first time running CloudQuery, check out the [Quickstart](/docs/quickstart) for help on setting up a destination and running your first sync.
+If this is your first time running CloudQuery, check out the [Quickstart](/docs/quickstart) page for help on setting up a destination and running your first sync.

 That's it, happy querying!